Civil Engineer II

 - Establish and maintain effective working relationships with other County employees, representatives of other agencies and organizations, and members of the community.

-- Three to four years of experience in a directly related field or in the performance of similar duties and responsibilities.
+- At least three to six years of experience in a directly related field or in the performance of similar duties and responsibilities.

 - Engineer-Intern Certification.